 Shabbat Shalom: שַׁבָּ֖ת שָׁלֽוֹם

-We are planning a class for potential new members and refresher for current members.
+We are having a class for potential new members and refresher for current members.
 If you are interested, there is a sign-up sheet on the literature table in the foyer.
 This will consist of two classes, one on Shabbat, January 17 and the second one the following Shabbat, January 24, at 1:30 pm in the library.
 Ulises will teach the class in Spanish in the sanctuary.
 Or HaOlam members can be age 13 and older.
+If you want to participate but have a conflict, please talk to the Rabbis

 TeeRosh תרש